 Eight cuttings per each internode position were prepared from harvested shoots of clone SI-10.
 Three replications with 8 cuttings each were performed for a single experimental condition (24 cuttings in total for each condition).
 The basal parts of the cuttings were treated with talc powder containing 0.8% (w/w) indole-3-butyric acid (IBA, Wako Pure Chemical Industries, Ltd., Osaka).
 The powder was originally prepared by mix with talc and IBA (Wako Pure Chemical Industries).

-Experiments of cutting during the year

-A total of 10 experiments (set “A” to “J” in Table 1) were performed between July 27, 2010 and September 6, 2011.
+Seasonal variations experimentsA total of 10 experiments (set “A” to “J” in Table 1) were performed between July 27, 2010 and September 6, 2011.
 To examine the effect of soil temperature on the rooting ability of cuttings, an electric heating cable (1-250, Nihon Noden, Inc., Tokyo) with thermostat (ND-610, Nihon Noden, Inc., Tokyo) set at 50°C was used to heat the propagation medium between November 19, 2010 and January 7, 2011 (set F) and February 7 and April 3, 2011(set H).
 The control experiments for them were also performed without soil heating (sets E and G).
-Three replications with twenty-five cuttings each were performed in set A to J (75 cuttings in total were used for each experiment).
+Three replications of twenty-five cuttings each were performed in set A to J (75 cuttings in total were used for each experiment).
 The basal part of the cuttings was treated with talc powder containing 0.8% IBA as described above.
 The sensor of the data logger (TR-52S, T&D Co., Nagano) was buried in the soil at a depth of 5 cm.
-Maximum, minimum, and average soil temperatures were measured during each experimental period.
+Maximum, minimum, and average soil temperatures were measured during each experimental period (See Table 1).

-Auxin application
+Auxin treatment experiments

 The experiment was performed between March 28 and May 23, 2011.
 Auxin types used in this experiment were indole-3-butyric acid (IBA), naphthalene acetic acid (NAA, Junsei Chemical Co., Ltd., Tokyo), and indole acetic acid (IAA, Tokyo Chemical Industry Co., Ltd., Tokyo).
 The basal part of each cutting was treated with talc powder containing 0.2, 0.8, 1.6 and 3.2% of each auxin.
 The powders were originally prepared by mix with talc and each experimental-grade auxin.
 A control power without auxin was also included.
 Four replications with 25 cuttings each were conducted for thirteen different conditions of the experiment listed in Table 2.
 To estimate the root-promoting effects of these auxins, the number of roots, length of the longest root and the percentage of survival and rooting were examined.